Continue reading on DataGuidance with:

 The Constitution contains provisions pertaining to the protection of privacy that mirror the protections enshrined in major international human rights instruments.

-Accordingly, Article 26 of the Constitution provides that 'everyone has the right to privacy [including] the right not to be subjected to search of his [or her] home, person or property, or the seizure of any property under his [or her] personal possession.'
-Moreover, Article 26(2) stipulates that 'everyone has the right to inviolability of [their] notes and correspondence including postal letters, and communication made by telephone, telecommunications, and electronic devices'.
+Accordingly, Article 26 of the Constitution provides that everyone has the right to privacy [including] the right not to be subjected to the search of their home, person, or property, or the seizure of any property under their personal possession.
+Moreover, Article 26(2) stipulates that 'everyone has the right to inviolability of [their] notes and correspondence including postal letters, and communication made by telephone, telecommunications, and electronic devices.'

 The Mass Media Proclamation

-The Mass Media Proclamation, which is applicable to all media operating in Ethiopia, contains provisions protecting privacy and personal data in the form of limitations to the right to seek and access any information held by public bodies.
-Public agencies are required to reject requests to access records if the concerned records relate to 'personal information' of third parties, including individuals who passed away within less than 20 years of the time of the application.
+The Mass Media Proclamation, which is applicable to all media operating in Ethiopia, contains provisions for protecting privacy and personal data in the form of limitations on the right to seek and access any information held by public bodies.
+Public agencies are required to reject requests to access records if the concerned records relate to the 'personal information' of third parties, including individuals who passed away within less than 20 years from the time of the application.

-A request for access to public records can be rejected if (Article 18(1) of the Mass Media Proclamation):
+A request for access to public records can be rejected in accordance with Article 18(1) of the Mass Media Proclamation, if:

 - it relates to information supplied by the third party in confidence and if it would potentially prejudice the supply of similar information in the future when public interest so demands; and